Published on 04-11-2017

 We asked Congress to take a fresh look at these regulations to ensure they are meeting their intended goals without harming consumers and small community financial institutions.
 While it’s too early to tell what new legislation might come from those discussions, I was encouraged to hear that Congress and the White House are serious about taking a look at many of the regulations that affect credit unions and community banks, and the people we serve.

 When the time comes, I’ll ask for your support in reaching out to encourage passage of regulatory relief bills.
-In the meantime, I hope to see you at one of the above event, or perhaps during a concert or ballgame.
+In the meantime, I hope to see you at one of the above events, or perhaps during a concert or ballgame.

 President & CEO